oracle/graphpipe-go/cmd/graphpipe-onnx/README.md

 # graphpipe-tf - Serve TensorFlow Models via Graphpipe

 The headlines are true!
-You can serve your TF models via graphpipe easily using this server.
+You can serve your caffe2/ONNX models via graphpipe easily using this server.

 ## Development Quickstart